sametyildirima/Selectable-QtableWidget/README.md

 # Selectable-QtableWidget
-Name of QTableWidget is table
+Name of QTableWidget is "table"